 Welcome to the

-The National Water Center launches a historic transformation and modernization of hydrology and water prediction services within NOAA’s National Weather Service.
-The National Water Center will play a critical role in enhancing water-related products and decision-support services across the country in support of the strategic objective to build a Weather-Ready Nation.
+The Office of Water Prediction launches a historic transformation and modernization of hydrology and water prediction services within NOAA’s National Weather Service.
+The OWP will play a critical role in enhancing water-related products and decision-support services across the country in support of the strategic objective to build a Weather-Ready Nation.
 The Office of Water Prediction provides an unprecedented opportunity to improve federal coordination and collaboration in the water sector to address 21st century water resource challenges, such as water security and analysis and prediction of hydrologic extremes.